 Find a routing number on check

-In case that’s not working, it’s also possible to find and validate your ABA routing number on the paper check itself, for example.
-This is the nine-digit code printed at the bottom left of the check.
+In the case of paper checks and ABA routing numbers, it’s also possible to find and validate your routing number on the paper check itself.
+It’s the nine-digit code printed at the bottom left of the check.

 But there are several digits printed on each paper check, so it’s important not to confuse the ABA routing number with your account number, or even your check number.